Bilateral Oophorectomy on Imaging Biomarkers of Alzheimer's and Cerebrovascular Diseases

 The specific goals of the SCORE's project on how BSO affects imaging biomarkers of Alzheimer's disease and cerebrovascular disease are to:

-- Quantify and compare Alzheimer's-related β-amyloid and tau pathology and Alzheimer's-related neurodegeneration in women with a history of premenopausal BSO with age-matched referent women
+- Quantify and contrast Alzheimer's-related β-amyloid and tau pathology and Alzheimer's-related neurodegeneration in women with a history of premenopausal BSO with age-matched referent women

-- Quantify and compare MRI findings associated with cerebrovascular disease in women with a history of premenopausal BSO with age-matched referent women
+- Assess and compare MRI findings associated with cerebrovascular disease in women with a history of premenopausal BSO with age-matched referent women

-- Determine whether the APOE genotype modifies the above associations
+- Discover whether the APOE genotype modifies the above associations

 - Determine the association of neuroimaging biomarkers of Alzheimer's disease and cerebrovascular disease with cognitive function in women with a history of premenopausal BSO, compared with age-matched referent women